ibmverse/verse-developer/tutorials/2_add_mailCompose.md

 ## 3. Add Mail Compose Action

-In this section, you will add an action button to the Mail Compose View, and register this new application with Verse.
+In this section, you will add a new application with one extension to `applications.json`, which will add an action button to the Mail Compose View.
+When the user clicks this action button, it will open your application in a new window, which will print out all the context structure of the Mail Compose View provided by Verse.
+In the next section, we will add an extra extension into this application.

-### Edit widget.json
+### Edit applications.json
-1. Open `src/widget.json` in your text editor.
+1. Open `src/applications.json` in your text editor.

-2. Append the following object into the array in `widget.json`, and save the file:
+2. Append the following object into the array in `applications.json`, and save the file:
   ```JavaScript
   {
     "app_id": "com.ibm.verselabs.actions.sample.mail",